|

 him, the listener can better appreciate the poem fully manifested with its

 sound and meaning in complimentarity.
-The Internet is an ideal tool for
+The Internet

-communication.
-We can see (read) the poem with our eyes, following its
+is an ideal tool for communication.
+We can see (read) the poem with our eyes,

-listening to the rhythm of the poem arising from within us, in a solitary and
+components, while listening to the rhythm of the poem arising from within us,

-private place.
-The audience experiences the poem as form and its shadow,
+in a solitary and private place.
+The audience experiences the poem as form

-the same time.
-Only in this way can we fully appreciate the depths of poetry
+understanding ourselves at the same time.
+Only in this way can we fully

-in all its artistic variations, perhaps accompanied by music, for instance.
+accompanied by music, for instance.
 Of

 course, we will need professional readers.
 Each reader will bring in their